 Okochi Sanso Villa or Garden is one of the most beautiful places in Arashimaya that we can visit after going to the Hozugawa River and Bamboo forest.
-Here, we can be impressed by the stunning landscapes and excellently crafted Japanese structures like the main house of Okochi Denjiro, the former owner of the villa.
+Here, we can be impressed by the stunning landscapes and excellently crafted Japanese structures, like the main house of Okochi Denjiro, the former owner of the villa.

 What to expect inside Okochi Sanso Garden

 It is said that the main house, the Daijokaku, in the villa is the epitome of the beauty of Japanese residential architecture.
 It is the first thing that we see once we enter the villa.
-The villa also has tea houses and several resting pavillions to admire beautiful views of the well-crafted backyard.
+The villa also has tea houses and several resting pavilions to admire beautiful views of the well-crafted backyard.

 wkc.1, CC BY 2.0, via Wikimedia Commons